Aziz-ur-Rehman11/Fine-Tuning-MobileNet-on-Food-101-Dataset/README.md

    - Trained model checkpoints are saved in the specified directory within Google Drive.

 ## Checkpoints Description
-   - **Checkpoint-1:** Model trained for 10 epochs with an initial learning rate of 0.001.
+   - **Checkpoint-1:** Model trained for 20 epochs with an initial learning rate of 0.001.
 Used as a baseline for further fine-tuning.
+(Mobilenet Freezed)
    - **Checkpoint-2:** Model fine-tuned for 5 additional epochs with a reduced learning rate of 0.0001 for better accuracy.
+(Layers Freezed after the 100th layer)
    - **Checkpoint-3:** Final model saved after training with early stopping and data augmentation, achieving optimal validation accuracy.
+(Lower Learning Rate)
+   -

 ## Evaluate Results
    - Evaluation metrics such as confusion matrix and accuracy plots are generated in the notebook.